projectatomic/atomic-site/source/blog/2017-11-17-installing-etcd-as-a-system-container.md

 ---
 title: Installing etcd as a System container
 author: smilner
-date: 2017-10-20 20:00:00 UTC
+date: 2017-11-17 11:00:00 UTC
-published: false
+published: true
-comments: true
+comments: false
 tags: atomic, etcd, system containers, runc, containers
 ---

-System Containers exist as a way to provide containerized services to a host before traditional container runtimes are ready.
-System
+Since Fedora 27 Atomic recommends [installing Kubernetes as a system container](/blog/2017/11/migrating-kubernetes-on-fedora-atomic-host-27/), what follows is a refresher on them featuring etcd.

-Containers do this by utilizing a runc and systemd units and do not deviate from the OCI standards.
+System containers exist as a way to provide containerized services to a host before traditional container runtimes are ready.
+System containers do this by utilizing a runc and systemd units and do not deviate from the OCI standards.
 Let's look at how someone can use a system containers to install the ever popular etcd today on Fedora 27 Atomic Host!

 READMORE

 ## Atomic Host